TheRedBrain/finite-plants/DESIGN.md

 - maybe not instant break
 - initially finite (maybe a high tier trading item)

+## Cactus Roots

+- cacti can only be placed on this block
+- cactus feature generates this block as the first one, then normal cactus (flower)ww
+- initially finite (maybe a high tier trading item)

 ## Sweet Berry Bushes

 the "minecraft:sweet_berries" item can no longer be eaten, and it is only dropped when breaking a sweet berry bush (always 1, regardless of growth status)